Health Services Management (Bachelor)Bachelor of Applied Science

 APPLICATION AND INFORMATION PACKET DUE DATES

-If date falls on a weekend, the application deadline will be the next business day.
+If the date falls on a weekend, the application deadline will be the next business day.

 - Fall Semester - July 5th